jethornton/flexgui/docs_flex/source/labels.rst

 	reflects iocontrol.0.lube_level

 	machine_units_lb - return string - "MM" or "INCH"
-	returns the machine's native units, reflects [TRAJ]LINEAR_UNITS INI value.
+	The machine's native units, reflects [TRAJ]LINEAR_UNITS INI value and is updated once on start-up.

-	All labels with an object name that starts with `machine_units_lb` will be updated with this value, (eg. `machine_units_lb_1`) allowing the label to be used multiple times in the UI.
-Updated once on start-up.
-Add a dynamic property `suffix` (string) to add a suffix, for example "/min" to display "<machine units>/min"
+	All labels with an object name that starts with `machine_units_lb` will be updated with this value for example `machine_units_lb_1`.
+The label can be used multiple times in the UI but the trailing number must be unique for each label.
+Add a dynamic property `suffix` (string) to add a suffix, for example /min to display <machine units>/min

 	max_acceleration_lb - returns float - precision can be set
 	maximum acceleration.
 Reflects [TRAJ]MAX_ACCELERATION